mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

     column:
       - content: '![Direct Competitors](/img/direct_comp.png "Direct Competitors")'
       - content: '![Indirect Competitors](/img/indirect_comp.png "Indirect Competitors")'
+  - backgroundColor: '#FFF'
+    column:
+      - content: >-
+          **Findings**

+          * When it comes to Map Features and Reserving the bikes, only two direct competitors were offering those services to clients.
+I will explore both of them later on and explain why we decided to focus on them to develop the new feature.
+Santander also has an advantage as the only rental bike service with docking stations – which makes it easier for you to rent more than one bike at a time.
+      - content: >-
+          * Google Trip was the only indirect competitor that offered all the services we selected from our original brief so we decided to use it as an inspiration of how we could solve our main problems.
 ---
 In a two-week sprint, I worked in a team of four to integrate a new feature for the exiting Lime bike mobile application creating a hi-fi clickable prototype.
 The new feature is added to help customers creating a multi-point sightseeing tour, browse sight details for major attractions, secure rental bikes nearby and a more personalised app experience as a way to retain current customers and attract potential users.